 Let’s check in with our updated bracket:

 And once again, here are the rules:

-- You will be voting on the best batting celebration, which includes the bat flip/drop as well as anything the hitter does running down the first base line (e.g. snapping a selfie, yelling at the dugouts, etc.)
+- You will be voting on the best batting celebration, which includes the bat flip/drop as well as anything the hitter does running down the first base line (e.g. pounding their chest, yelling at the dugouts, etc.)

 - You can only vote on a matchup once, so make sure you pick the one you absolutely want.